alan-ma/reddit-news-and-stocks/README.md

 ### Visualization Tools

-To get an idea of what the data looks like, the following tools were built:
+To get an idea of what the data looks like, the following tools were built (Vue.js, Chart.js):

 Individual posts (original data): http://52.207.89.186:3000/visualization/individualPosts.html